earthly/earthly/docs/guides/shared-cache.md

 It is possible to use cache in read-only mode for developers to speed up local development.
 This can be achieved by enabling read-write shared caching in CI and read-only cache for individual developers.
 Since all Earthly cache is kept in Docker registries, managing access to the cache can be controlled by managing access to individual Docker images.

-Note, however that there is small performance penalty for regularly checking the remote registry on every run.
+Note however that there is small performance penalty for regularly checking the remote registry on every run.

 ## Types of shared cache